PBrockmann/ipython_ferretmagic/README.md

-ipython-ferretmagic
+ipython_ferretmagic
 ===================

 IPython notebook extension for ferret (a great software for Data Visualisation and Analysis from NOAA/PMEL).

-Browse the demo notebooks from http://nbviewer.ipython.org/github/PBrockmann/ipython-ferretmagic/tree/master/
+Browse the demo notebooks from http://nbviewer.ipython.org/github/PBrockmann/ipython_ferretmagic/tree/master/

 ## Latest news